brianredbeard/rucat/README.md

 engineer.

 Written in Rust.
-It goes beyond simple file concatenation, offering multiple output formats, line numbering, and syntax-aware formatting, making it an ideal tool for developers, system administrators, and anyone working with code or text files in the terminal.
+It goes beyond simple file concatenation, offering multiple output formats, line numbering, syntax-aware formatting, and clipboard support, making it an ideal tool for developers, system administrators, and anyone working with code or text files in the terminal.

 ## Powering AI and Development Workflows